Luke MacGregor, President

 Craig moved to Canada in 2007 from the UK.
 Employment experiences include business administration, financial accounting, auditing, and is also a qualified PGA golf professional, currently a member of the Canadian PGA.

 Craig has been living in Hampton with his family since 2012, after living in Cobourg, Ontario for 6-years.
 He has helped his wife establish a new modern Veterinary Hospital.
-Craig has sat on the Board of Directors since 2013, while heading the membership committee, and currently sits as President of the Chamber.
+Craig has sat on the Board of Directors since 2013, and currently sits as past president of the Chamber.